iainctduncan/csound_max/README.md

 ## Features
 - Allows playing csd, orc, and sco files
 - Plays realtime messages with score syntax
-- Scores playback time can be manipulated with no latecy
+- Scores playback time can be manipulated with minimal latency
 - Supports up to 32 inlets and outlets, corresponding to number of csound channels
 - Can receive realtime modulation data using the chnget and invalue opcodes